Magazine

 Too many assessments

-Covering extended period of time
+Covering extended periods

 Exclude all the delays because they allow for disturbances.
 Procedures that are organized into time-based essentials can be easily followed.